FarhanShares/laravel-mediaman/README.md

 * **Media**: It can be any type of file.
 You should specify file restrictions in your application's validation logic before you attempt to upload a file.

 * **MediaUploader**: Media items are uploaded as its own entity.
-It does not belong to any other model in the system when it's created, so items can be managed independently (which makes it the perfect engine for a media manager).
+It does not belong to any other model in the system when it's being created, so items can be managed independently (which makes it the perfect engine for a media manager).
 MediaMan provides "MediaUploader" for creating records in the database & storing in the filesystem as well.

 * **MediaCollection**: Media items can be bundled to any "collection".
 Media & Collections will form many-to-many relation.
 You can use it to create groups of media without really associating media to your app models.